guillaumepotier/copacabana/README.md

 Copacabana allows you to manage you backend API + push events for your frontend javascript apps.
 It is not designed to be used in production, rather to prototype fast javascript applications.

+## Example

+See Backbone Todo MVC in example/todo/index.html, with two tabs open

 ### API